App version: 0.1.0

 When people are looking for a new vehicle, they often weigh the pros and cons of an auto loan vs a leaseHere’s one key benefit of a leased car: You’ll usually have a lower monthly payment because you aren’t paying for the full value of the vehicle.
 In a sense, leasing a vehicle is like renting it, usually for a period of two to four years.If you’re looking at leasing for the first time, you’ll quickly see how this process comes with its own procedures and lingo.
 And one of its unique terms is a “car lease acquisition fee.”
 This is also known as a car acquisition fee or an assignment, administrative, or origination fee.
 This article will provide you with helpful information about leasing a vehicle, including how you may be able to negotiate the amount of the car lease acquisition fee.
 Recommended: Car Loan Terms Explained

-Car Acquisition Fee: Definition
+Car Acquisition Fees

-How Much Are Car Acquisition Fees?
+How Much Are Acquisition Fees?

 As you read through your lease paperwork, keep an eye out for mentions of this fee and its amount, including in any fine print.
 If you don’t see anything or you want clarification, simply ask the dealer or lender you’re working with about the presence and specifics of this fee.
 Lenders are legally required to disclose fees.

 As a lessee (a person leasing a vehicle), you can ask to negotiate just about any part of the process, including the car lease acquisition fee.
-The lessor (leasing company) may be willing to negotiate—or it may not.
+The lessor (leasing company) may be willing to negotiate — or it may not.
 If it does agree to lower this particular fee, it may boost your interest rate (also called the money factor, lease rate, or lease factor).
 That means that lowering the acquisition charge may or may not end up resulting in a better deal for you overall.
 It can make sense to check with multiple leasing companies to see which one will negotiate the car lease acquisition fee in the most favorable way for you.If you aren’t able to negotiate this specific fee, there are other methods of negotiating a car lease, from tweaking the vehicle’s valuation to reducing or eliminating other charges and fees.
 So, don’t get too hung up on this specific negotiation.
 Instead, work to get the most favorable agreement overall.
 Once you sign a lease contract, of course, negotiations are over.
-Be sure to determine that you’ve gotten the best lease that you can before you close on the deal.
+Be sure to determine that you’ve gotten the best lease that you can before you close on the deal.Recommended: How Does Leasing a Car Work?

 Paying Acquisition Fees

 There are two main ways lessees can pay this fee: upfront in a lump sum or as part of their monthly car loan payments.
 If you decide to make it part of your payment, the fee will be added to the principal amount of the lease with payments calculated on that larger principal amount.
-So, for example, if you have a $30,000 lease and a $700 acquisition fee, you can pay the $700 when signing the lease documents and have your payments figured on $30,000.
-Or you can have a lease amount of $30,700 with monthly payments calculated on that figure.
+For example, if you have a $30,000 lease and a $700 acquisition fee, you can pay the $700 when signing the lease documents and have your payments figured on $30,000, or you can have a lease amount of $30,700 with monthly payments calculated on that figure.
 Which is better?By adding the fee to the principal amount, you’d pay more overall because of compound interest.
 Having said that, if the vehicle is involved in a significant accident (to the point that it's totaled), you wouldn’t be refunded any of the car acquisition fee if you’d paid it upfront.
 If your acquisition charge is included in the monthly payment, though, and the payments stop because a vehicle was totaled, you wouldn’t end up paying the full fee.No matter how you end up paying this charge, if all goes well with the vehicle, you may decide to purchase it through what’s called a lease buyout.
 That means that when the lease period has ended, you buy it at the predetermined price listed in your leasing agreement.
 Note that, in some cases, a lease agreement may prohibit this option.
 So, if you may want to buy the vehicle at the lease’s end, make sure the language in your agreement reflects that option.

 The Takeaway